 Excessive alcohol can damage your mental, physical, and sexual health.
 It impairs the nervous system, making it hard to feel sexually attracted or maintain an erection.

-Certain drugs like marijuana can reduce sex drive by affecting hormone production.
+Certain drugs, like marijuana, can reduce sex drive by affecting hormone production.

 Fighting and unresolved issues can make couples feel distant, reducing intimacy.
 Communication is vital; talk with your partner when calm, or consider seeing a relationship counsellor.